-2. Towards Computer Intensive Statistics
+2 Towards Computer Intensive Statistics

-This chapter aims to introduce a few of the ideas which will be important in this module and to provide a some pointers to directions which will be looked at during the week.
+This chapter aims to introduce a few of the ideas which will be important in this module and to provide some pointers to directions which will be looked at during the week.

-There are a great many books on simulation-based computational statistics; some good examples are those of Robert and Casella (2004) which takes a rigorous but approachable look at the area from a mathematical/statistical perspective and Liu (2001) which many with backgrounds in the natural sciences find to be very accessible.
+There are a great many books on simulation-based computational statistics; some good examples are those of Voss (2013) which provides a gentle introduction to simulation-based computational methods, Robert and Casella (2004) which takes a rigorous but approachable look at the area from a mathematical/statistical perspective and Liu (2001) which many with backgrounds in the natural sciences find to be very accessible.